Ritesh-Thorve/try-hack-me/README.md

-# TryHackMe – Cybersecurity Learning Journey
+# TryHackMe – CTF notes

 This repository documents my **hands-on learning, notes, and write-ups** while practicing cybersecurity on **TryHackMe**.
 The goal of this repo is to **track progress, reinforce concepts, and build a strong practical foundation** in offensive and defensive security.